 Golfers that would be considered to have a fast swing speed would be in the 100+ mph range.
 Pro golfers can easily achieve this and really fling the club through the air.

-But, if you are not there then it is fine because that is what regular and senior flex graphite shafts are made for.
-Nowadays, the technology with golf shafts can really make you a better golfer depending on the flex and what type of material the shaft is made out of.
+But, if you are not there, it is fine because that is what regular and senior flex graphite shafts are made for.
+Nowadays, golf shaft technology can make you a better golfer depending on the flex and what type of material the shaft is made of.

-So, there you have it for your breakdown about whether to go with steel or graphite shafts for your clubs.
-After you have decided what type of shaft to purchase, then it is time to focus on what flex to purchase.
+So, there you have it for your breakdown of golf clubs with graphite vs steel shaft options.
+After deciding what type of shaft to purchase, it is time to focus on what flex to purchase.

 I would suggest going to your local golf shop and getting fitted.
-They will have an accurate test for your swing speed and that will take the guesswork out of the process.
-Good luck in finding your perfect shafts and hopefully it has a noticeable impact on your game.
+They will have an accurate test for your swing speed, taking the guesswork out of the process.
+Good luck finding your perfect shafts; hopefully, it will have a noticeable impact on your game.

 - Golf Slice vs Hook – What’s the Difference and How To Fix it